EOR

 Also factor in non-financial considerations such as flexibility, scalability, and uncertainty.
 Tools like the Gloroots Salary Calculator can help estimate remote employee salaries and improve budget planning.

 A structured cost-benefit analysis ensures your EOR decision aligns with both business priorities and financial objectives.
+For context on when a subsidiary makes more sense, reviewing EOR vs opening a subsidiary can sharpen your long-term planning.

 Navigate the Global Talent Pool Easily with Gloroots